aiven/aiven-docs/docs/products/kafka/howto/approvals.md

 - **Type**: Claim or create request
 - **Status**: Current status of the request
   - **Approved**: Request approved and processed
-  - **Declined**: Request declined, topic available for another group
+  - **Declined**: Request declined.
+The topic is now available for another group to claim
   - **Deleted**: Request deleted by the requester
   - **Failed**: Request was unable to complete the governance action (for example, due to Apache Kafka cluster issues or connectivity problems)